MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/authentication-api.md

 Power BI administrators can enable or disable the API through a [global switch](/fabric/admin/organizational-visuals).
 The default setting blocks (disables) the API.

-The API is applicable only for AppSource visuals, and not for private visuals.
+The API is applicable only for AppSource visuals (and not for private visuals), providing enhanced security and control.
 Visuals that are under development can be tested in debug mode before they're published.

+Only uncertified visuals are eligible to use the API, as certified visuals are restricted from making external calls.

+## Authentication API limitations

+### Availability

+This feature is blocked in the following scenarios:

+* The tenant switch is turned off.
+* The user is not signed in (in desktop).
+* The admin or user has not given consent.
+* The ISV has not preauthorized the Power BI application.
+* The format of the AADAuthentication Privilege parameter is invalid.
+* The visual is not publicly approved and is not in Debug Visual mode.

-## Supported environments
+### Supported environments

 The following environments are supported: